Nerdodan/sunvox-modules/docs/modules/effects/note/chance-based multisynth.md

 a simple module that allows a note signal to pass through based on a chance and seed

-i needed this for a module i'm working on rn, stay tuned

 # controllers

 ## group 1: settings